lllllzzzzz/x86-OS/README.md

 x86-OS
 ======

 x86 operating system written in NASM.
+At the moment, this OS is basically a bootloader that sets up<br/>
-At the moment, this OS is basically a bootloader that sets up the machine to run a C kernel.<br/>
+the machine to run a C kernel.<br/>
 Eventually I'll actually write the kernel.
 <br/><br/>
 <h4>Currently implemented features:</h4>